Kos & Nisyros sailing holidays

 In between the marina and the old port is the hydrofoil pier, which is free of charge, hence there is no water, no electricity.

-The outer two-thirds of the pier have depths over 2 m.
-Upto 20 knots of NW is doable, but not suitable in Meltemi winds.
-Moreover, ferries come and go and create a wash.
-The place to go when both the old port and the marina are full, but also an accessible venue to explore Kos town from if the wind conditions allow it.
+The outer two-thirds of the pier have depths over 2 m, most is 4 m or deeper.
+Up to 25 knots of NW is doable, but not suitable in Meltemi winds.
+Moreover, ferries come and go and create a wash; police building ashore; very quiet.
+The place to go when both the old port and the marina are full, but also a very accessible venue to explore Kos town from if the wind conditions allow it, i.e. not too strong and not NE or east.

 Directly ashore are the Sanctuary of Aphrodite and the Tree of Hippokrates.